NBA Rumors: Kyrie Irving To Clippers Could Happen Before February Trade Deadline, ‘Bleacher Report’ Predicts

 — Guardian sport (@guardian_sport) August 23, 2018

 With all their “Big Three” gone, the Clippers are no longer a team to fear in the deep Western Conference.
 The Lakers’ acquisition of LeBron James also takes away the Clippers’ status as the best team in Los Angeles.
-However, those things could immediately once they succeed to acquire Kyrie Irving and convince him to stay long-term.
+However, those things could immediately change once they acquire Kyrie Irving and convince him to stay long-term.

-The 26-year-old point guard is currently in his prime which makes him the perfect centerpiece of the next title-contending team the Clippers are planning to build.
-Also, successfully adding Irving to their team will make them the top favorite free agency destination for Minnesota Timberwolves superstar Jimmy Butler next summer.
+The 26-year-old point guard is currently in his prime, which makes him the perfect centerpiece of the next title-contending team the Clippers are planning to build.
+Also, successfully adding Irving to their team will make them the top free agency destination for Minnesota Timberwolves superstar Jimmy Butler next summer.
 Since the 2018 NBA offseason started, rumors continue to circulate that Irving and Butler want to play together in one team.

 According to a previous Inquisitr article, the Clippers are expected to enter the 2019 NBA free agency with $50 million in salary cap space.
 They could open two max slots for Irving and Butler if they manage to trade one of Danilo Gallinari, Lou Williams, or Montrezl Harrell.